-How does REIWA Training ensure that all students have fair and equitable access to its training?
+How does REIWA ensure fair and equitable access to training?

 Australian federal and state legislation makes it unlawful for organisations to discriminate against people because of their age, gender, race, marital status, sexuality, or physical or intellectual disability.

 The following legislation underpins all matters related to access and equity at REIWA Training: